nerdmonkey/spartan-framework/README.md

 # Spartan Framework

 ## About
-The Spartan Framework, known as "The Swiss Army Knife for Serverless Development," is an essential tool for developers working with serverless architectures.
-It significantly simplifies the creation of serverless applications across major cloud providers by automatically generating Python code for classes and other necessary components.
-This powerful framework accelerates your development process, reduces manual coding, and ensures consistent, high-quality code in your serverless projects.
+Spartan Framework—"the Swiss Army knife for serverless development"—is a powerful scaffold that simplifies the creation of serverless applications on AWS.
+It streamlines your development process and ensures code consistency, allowing you to build scalable and efficient applications on AWS with ease.

 #### Spartan Framework is versatile and can be used to efficiently develop:
 - API